akeneo/pim-helpcenter/content/md/first-steps/manage-your-attributes.md

 related: what-is-an-attribute
 ---

-If you are not familiar with the concept of attributes, you can read our [What is an attribute?](what-is-an-attribute.html#mainContent) article.
+If you are not familiar with the concept of attributes, you can read the [What is an attribute?](what-is-an-attribute.html#mainContent) article.

 # How to create an attribute?